Chapter 13

 Our experienced Kansas City bankruptcy attorneys can help you understand your options and choose the path right for you.

 Take the first step: Schedule a free consultation.
-Call Patton & Dean, LLC at (913) 203-4786 today.
+Call Patton & Dean, LLC at (913) 203-4786 today to get started with our Kansas City Chapter 13 bankruptcy attorney.